Children in Key Stage 1 build upon their initial phonic knowledge from Reception and take part in daily phonics and

 If you would like to support your child with their phonic knowledge you may find the following links helpful:

 Below is a short video demonstrating how to say basic sounds correctly.

 Below is a short video about how to blend for reading.

 Reading is a very important part of our curriculum in Key Stage 1.
 The children take part in a range of reading activities each day.
 These may include individual reading to an adult, reading together as a whole class, reading aloud to the whole class, listening to an adult read, guided group reading and self-initiated reading for pleasure in the class reading area.
 We feel that children reading aloud to an adult on a one to one basis is still a very important part of how children learn to read and make time during the school week for all children to read regularly to adults.

 The scheme that the children in Key Stage 1 use will depend upon their level of phonics understanding and how secure their are with their application of phonics to reading.
 Children in Year 1 predominantly read phonetically decodeable books from the Floppy's Phonics reading scheme from Oxford Reading Tree.
 As children become secure with their phonics knowledge they also read books from the Rigby Rocket Reading Scheme - published by Pearson.
-This is our main approach to reading.
-However, depending on the children's needs we also use books from Jelly and Bean, Oxford Reading Tree and Lighthouse reading schemes.
+These schemes are our main approach to reading.
+However, depending on the children's needs we also use books from Jelly and Bean, Phonics Bug and 'real book' reading schemes.
 This provides children at all levels with a range of material that can provide support and challenge as needed.

 Please see our homework page for tips on reading and learning at home.

 At the end of Year 1 children are required to take a standardised test in Phonics.
 It is a tool for teachers to ensure that children are making the correct progress in phonics skills and are on track to become fluent readers.
 If you would like more information about the screening check then please use the links below.